Exporting metric data

 Strip comments from a tree

 strip-comments rewrites source so that downstream tools that don't understand comment syntax can still consume the code.
-It defaults to streaming the result to stdout; pass --in-place to overwrite files on disk:
+Output routing has three modes:

 # Stream a single file with comments removed.